richardanaya/neonorigami/README.md

 ## Setup

-Use the public access point [Neon Origami](http://neonorigami.com)
+1. Use the public access point [Neon Origami](http://neonorigami.com)

-Or setup your own access point by creating an `index.html`
+2. Setup your own access point by creating an `index.html`

 ```html
 <html>